-How to save water in the bathroom
+How to reduce the bathroom water usage

-We call it to wasted water because we may be able to achieve the same results while using less water.
+We call it wasted water because we may be able to achieve the same results while using less water.

 Let us show you what we are talking about and how you can reduce your bathroom water usage and conserve water.

-First you need to know how much water you are using and then you can decide if:
+First, you need to know how much water you are using and then you can decide if:

-– Are you are wasting water?
+– Are you wasting water?

 – Where you can start saving water?

-Know that you know how much water you are using per second or every time that you flush the toilet, the next step is to gather some additional information:
+Now that you know how much water you are using per second or every time that you flush the toilet, the next step is to gather some additional information:

-– For how long and how often are you taking showers.
+– For how long and how often are you taking showers?
 Does everyone at home spend the same time under the shower?